 Dr. Doni explains the microbiota-gut-brain connection; why it’s important, how we can support it, and why it’s so exciting for the future of healthcare.

-While naturopathic doctors have been starting with gut health for over a hundred years (Dr. Benedict Lust and his wife Louisa founded and established naturopathic medicine in New York in the early 1900’s), it is only in the past 5 to 10 years that research has truly started to explain why and how the gut is so inter-connected with the rest of the body via communications from the organisms living in the gut.
+While naturopathic doctors have been starting with digestive health for over a hundred years (Dr. Benedict Lust and his wife Louisa founded and established naturopathic medicine in New York in the early 1900’s), it is only in the past 5 to 10 years that research has truly started to explain why and how the gut is so inter-connected with the rest of the body via communications from the organisms living in the gut.

 Why is the Microbiota-Gut-Brain Connection Important?